engrit-illinois/Remove-LocalUserProfiles/README.md

 # Summary

-This Powershell module and companion scripts remove local user profiles from an array of remote computers.
+This Powershell module and companion scripts remove local user profiles from a given array of remote computers.

 For gathering information and informing decisions about how to use this module, see [Get-LocalUserProfiles](https://github.com/engrit-illinois/Get-LocalUserProfiles).